Created by CK-12 Foundation/Adapted by Christine Miller

 Electrical Stimulation of the Heart

-The normal of the heart is influenced by the through sympathetic and parasympathetic nerves.
-These nerves arise from two paired cardiovascular centers in the of the brainstem.
+The normal sinus rhythm of the heart is influenced by the autonomic nervous system through sympathetic and parasympathetic nerves.
+These nerves arise from two paired cardiovascular centers in the medulla of the brainstem.
 The parasympathetic nerves act to decrease the heart rate, and the sympathetic nerves act to increase the heart rate.
 Parasympathetic input normally predominates.
 Without it, the pacemaker cells of the heart would generate a resting heart rate of about 100 beats per minute, instead of a normal resting heart rate of about 72 beats per minute.
 The cardiovascular centers receive input from receptors throughout the body, and act through the sympathetic nerves to increase the heart rate, as needed.
 Increased physical activity, for example, is detected by receptors in muscles, joints, and tendons.
 These receptors send nerve impulses to the cardiovascular centers, causing sympathetic nerves to increase the heart rate, and allowing more blood to flow to the muscles.

 Besides the autonomic nervous system, other factors can also affect the heart rate.
-For example, hormones and hormones (such as epinephrine) can stimulate the heart to beat faster.
+For example, thyroid hormones and adrenal hormones (such as epinephrine) can stimulate the heart to beat faster.
 The heart rate also increases when blood pressure drops or the body is dehydrated or overheated.
 On the other hand, cooling of the body and relaxation — among other factors — can contribute to a decrease in the heart rate.

 Feature: Human Biology in the News